Overv/VulkanTutorial/en/02_Development_environment.md

 chapter.
 The `Bin` directory also contains the binaries of the Vulkan loader and the validation layers, while the `Lib` directory contains the libraries.

-The `Doc` directory contains useful information about the Vulkan SDK and an offline version of the entire Vulkan specification.
 Lastly, there's the `Include` directory that contains the Vulkan headers.
 Feel free to explore the other files, but we won't need them for this tutorial.

 ### GLFW